 Mooncakes are traditional Chinese pastries generally eaten during the Mid-Autumn Festival.
 The festival typically involves family getting together to share mooncakes while watching the moon.

-Typical Chinese mooncakes are round in shape, and measure around 10 cm (4 inches) in diameter and 4-5 cm (2 inches) in thickness.
+Chinese mooncakes are a traditional dessert of Mid-Autumn Festival, one of the most important festivals in China.
+They are round in shape, like the full harvest moon of Mid-Autumn Day, and typically measure around 10 cm (4 inches) in diameter and up to 5 cm (2 inches) in thickness.
 Most mooncakes consist of a pastry skin enveloping a sweet, dense filling.
 Mooncakes are usually eaten in small wedges shared by family members.
 They are generally served with Chinese tea, and very rarely, mooncakes are served steamed or fried.

 The types of filling vary according to the region's tradition.
 The most used fillings are as follows: